AustinTD4/Projects/Evolutionary_Algorithm_Framework/README.md

 > **Applications:** This tool can be used in any environment where actions can be mapped to a Neural Network in real-time, which consequently produces a performance metric.
 The algorithms generated represent sets of parameters for a neural network, which can contain additional genotype information, contingent upon the employed strategy.

-## Framework

-This framework is designed for modularity, making it adaptable beyond Evoman.
-To employ this framework for other applications:
-1. Modify the simulation to function in the new environment.
-2. Adjust the Neural Network shape accordingly.

-Evolutionary algorithms will then produce parameters suitable for any given Neural Network shape.

 ## Requirements

 - **Python**: 3.x